 Copa Flights from Santa Cruz to Panama, with onward connections.

 Gol Flights from Santa Cruz to Rio de Janeiro and other destinations.

 Departure tax is included in the ticket price for international and domestic flights from La Paz El Alto, Santa Cruz and Cochabamba airports.
 Other airports charge a small fee of varying amounts.

 Some fares include a stopover in the USA.
 Note if you're traveling through New York (JFK) or Miami you must pass through American immigration procedures, even if you aren't visiting the USA.
-That means you’ll either need to have a US visa or be eligible for the Visa Waiver Program, which is open to Australians, New Zealanders and most Western Europeans, unless you’re traveling on a non-accredited airline (which include most Latin American airlines).
+That means you’ll either need to have a US visa or be eligible for the Visa Waiver Program, which is open to Australians, New Zealanders and most Western Europeans, unless you’re traveling on a nonaccredited airline (which includes most Latin American airlines).